-Parties with filings in multiple jurisdictions must also carefully plan and anticipate potentially divergent approaches from Asia-Pacific regulators, should the negotiation of remedies become necessary.
+Parties with filings in multiple jurisdictions must also carefully plan for potentially divergent approaches from Asia-Pacific regulators, should the negotiation of remedies become necessary.
 As a general matter, all regulators in the region approve the overwhelming majority of notified transactions unconditionally.
-Even the SAMR/MOFCOM, rightfully perceived as the most active regulator with regard to the imposition of conditions for merger approval, has only imposed conditions in 38 transactions (and prohibited two more) out of more than 2,400 filings since 2008.
+Even SAMR, Asia's most active regulator with regard to the imposition of conditions for merger approval, has only imposed conditions in 44 transactions (and prohibited two more) out of more than 2,900 filings since 2008.

-Nevertheless, regulators in Asia-Pacific regions do sometimes require remedies that would be unacceptable to, or considered unnecessary by, regulators in other jurisdictions.
+Nevertheless, Asia-Pacific regulators do sometimes require remedies that would be unacceptable to, or considered unnecessary by, regulators in other jurisdictions.
 In the event that the US agencies or the EC conclude that a potential transaction poses significant competitive issues and that remedies might be appropriate, most Asia-Pacific regulators will seek to coordinate their remedies with those jurisdictions, both in terms of timing and substance, in order to maximise efficiencies.
 If no remedy will be required in the US or the EU, however, there may be no such central regulator with a sufficient centre of gravity to ensure uniformity of approach in other jurisdictions.
 Moreover, even if remedies are required in the US or EU, Asia-Pacific regulators focused on domestic effects may, nevertheless, feel that additional measures may be necessary to protect local interests.

-Over the past several years, the SAMR/MOFCOM in particular has gained in confidence in negotiating remedy packages that diverge from those favoured in other jurisdictions, and has shown a willingness to use not only a combination of behavioural and structural remedies above and beyond what may be required elsewhere, but also its own hold separate remedy unique to China.
+Over the past several years, SAMR in particular has gained in confidence in negotiating remedy packages that diverge from those favoured in other jurisdictions, and has shown a willingness to use not only a combination of behavioural and structural remedies above and beyond what may be required elsewhere, but also its own hold separate remedy unique to China.

-First, despite the attendant requirements of ongoing monitoring and supervision, the SAMR/MOFCOM has shown itself more flexible in accepting behavioural remedies that its US and EU counterparts might reject, including obligations to:
+First, despite the attendant requirements of ongoing monitoring and supervision, SAMR/ MOFCOM has shown itself more flexible in accepting behavioural remedies that its US and EU counterparts might reject, including obligations to:

-- lower catalogue list prices on certain products by 1 per cent each year on the Chinese market for 10 years, while not reducing discounts to Chinese dealers (Thermo-Fisher/Life Technologies (2014)); - ensure stable supply and sufficient product choice to Chinese customers (Uralkali/Silvinit (2011)); - ensure supply to downstream customers on principles of fairness, rationality and non-discrimination (including not selling at 'unreasonably high' prices) (Henkel/Tiande (2012)); - ensure stable supply with reasonable price and quantity (Linde/Praxair (2018));
+- lower catalogue list prices on certain products by 1 per cent each year on the Chinese market for 10 years, while not reducing discounts to Chinese dealers (Thermo-Fisher/Life Technologies (2014)); - ensure stable supply and sufficient product choice to Chinese customers (Uralkali/ Silvinit (2011));

-- ensure continued interoperability of products (ARM/Giesecke/Gemalto NV (2012); Broadcom/ Brocade (2017)); - ensure licensing of SEPs at fair, reasonable and non-discriminatory terms (Google/Motorola Mobility (2012); Microsoft/Nokia (2014); Nokia/Alcatel-Lucent (2015)); - ensure licensing of non-SEP patents on non-exclusive terms and commercially reasonable terms (in the event that such intellectual property is in fact licensed) (Microsoft/Nokia (2014); Merck/AZ Electronic Materials (2014)); - ensure access and use of the digital agricultural platform of the combined entity, on fair, reasonable and non-discriminatory terms (Bayer/Monsanto (2018)); - no bundling or tying of certain products without justification (Broadcom/Brocade (2017); Essilor/Luxottica (2018); United Technologies Corporation/Rockwell Collins (2018)); - no exclusivity clause imposed on downstream companies preventing them from purchasing from the combined entity's competitors (Dow/DuPont (2017); Essilor/Luxottica (2018)); and - no false or misleading advertising (HP/Samsung (2017)).
+- ensure supply to downstream customers on principles of fairness, rationality and nondiscrimination (including not selling at 'unreasonably high' prices) (Henkel/Tiande (2012); KLA/Orbotech (2019); II-VI/Finisar (2019)); - ensure stable supply with reasonable price and quantity (Linde/Praxair (2018)); - ensure continued interoperability of products (ARM/Giesecke/Gemalto NV (2012); Broadcom/ Brocade (2017)); - ensure licensing of SEPs at fair, reasonable and non-discriminatory terms (Google/Motorola Mobility (2012); Microsoft/Nokia (2014); Nokia/Alcatel-Lucent (2015)); - ensure licensing of non-SEP patents on non-exclusive terms and commercially reasonable terms (in the event that such intellectual property is in fact licensed) (Microsoft/Nokia (2014); Merck/AZ Electronic Materials (2014)); - ensure access and use of the digital agricultural platform of the combined entity, on fair, reasonable and non-discriminatory terms (Bayer/Monsanto (2018)); - ensure no bundling or tying of certain products without justification (Broadcom/Brocade (2017); Essilor/Luxottica (2018); United Technologies Corporation/Rockwell Collins (2018); KLA/ Orbotech (2019)); - ensure no exclusivity clause imposed on downstream companies preventing them from purchasing from the combined entity's competitors (Dow/DuPont (2017); Essilor/ Luxottica (2018)); - ensure no false or misleading advertising (HP/Samsung (2017)); - keep a non-full-function joint venture's operations separate and independent from its parents (Zhejiang Garden Bio-chemical High-Tech/Royal DSM JV (2019)); and - ensure no supply of an intermediary product to other competitors in the relevant market (Novelis/Aleris (2019)).